carderne/upid/README.md

 SELECT id FROM users WHERE id = 'user_2accvpp5guht4dts56je5a';
 ```

-Plays nice with your server code too, no extra work needed:
+Plays nice with your server code, no extra work needed:
 ```python
 with psycopg.connect("postgresql://...") as conn:
     res = conn.execute("SELECT id FROM users").fetchone()